All Things Stewart Springs

 YouTube -- (Infomercial for Mount Shasta Sacred Tours)

-- Great explanation of region's vortex energies
+- Great explanation of region's vortex and portal energies

 YouTube -- Good pan of sundecks